Joao4569/ocean-basket-restaurant/README.md

     - I made use of MoSCow prioritization by creating labels on Github and allocating them to the relevant user stories.
     - I created a Kanban board for use as an information radiator in this project by using "projects" on Github.

-This is my diagram of my Agile method used for this project:
+This is my diagram of my Agile methodology used for this project:

 ***Agile wireframe placeholder***